 (Greek: childbirth; vaginal discharge following childbirth)

-The final vaginal discharge after childbirth, when the amount of blood is decreased and the leukocytes are increased.
+The final uterine discharge of mucus after childbirth: Lochia alba is the last amount of blood excretion following delivery when the amount of blood is decreased and the leukocytes are increased, usually taking 10 to 14 days.

 <img src="/img/left_arrow_sm.gif" alt="" /> <img src="/img/right_arrow_sm.gif" alt="" />